 - Last but not least: High fun factor!
 It makes it easy to mix colours and create something.
 There is something meditative and relaxing about it, so ideal to switch off after work or at the weekend and be creative.

-Acrylic paint is naturally used as the basis for casting acrylic paints, which is brought into a liquid, pourable consistency with the addition of pouring media and other additives as required.
+Acrylic paint is naturally used as the basis for acrylic pouring, which is brought into a liquid, pourable consistency with the addition of pouring media and other additives as required.
 Depending on the technique, this liquid paint is then poured into each other or tilted onto the canvas and distributed by means of the inclination of the painting ground.
 Depending on the choice of colour, medium and additives, different effects are created.

 Acrylic Pouring FAQ: The most important terms explained